bobintornado/bobintornado.github.io/about.md

 I am currently studying in Singapore, and actively looking for career opportunities.

-Shot me an email if you would like to have a cup of coffee with me. :)
+Shot me an email [at] bobintornado@gmail.com if you would like to have a cup of coffee with me. :)